 Aim of the Course: In a representative democracy, elections are the most important and direct opportunity for citizens to influence the kind of policies their government will enact in their name.
 Yet, what elections look like, which voters get to participate, and how candidates and parties (try to) persuade voters to turn out and vote for them has changed dramatically over time.
-Additionally, within political science, major disagreements exist as to how campaigns and elections influence electoral outcomes.
-With the close presidential election of 2020 behind us, this course will try to provide you with an understanding of how elections and campaigns have changed over time, and how political scientists try to measure the impact of campaigns on voting behavior.
+Additionally, within political science, major disagreements exist as to whether or not campaigns and elections influence electoral outcomes - and, if so, what specific electoral tactics affect voters most.
+With the close presidential election of 2020 behind us and the 2022 midterms approaching, this course will try to provide you with an understanding of how elections and campaigns have changed over time and how political scientists try to measure the impact of campaigns on voting behavior.
 It will also help you understand how the design of political institutions influences electoral outcomes, how it benefits or limits the political influence of specific groups in American society, and familiarize you with the different views that exist within political science as to the influence of campaigns on voting behavior.
 Combined, this course should provide you with tools to better understand elections and campaigns as they occur in real time.